 - Weather-appropriate clothing, so your child can enjoy outdoor play

-- A laptop (with passwords and chargers) - if you don’t have this, you can rent one from us before you checkout
+- A laptop (with passwords and chargers) - if you don’t have this, you can borrow one from us before you checkout

 - BlueShift teaching staff are coding professionals, who are passionate about passing their expertise onto children - many have previously taught at prestigious schools

 - Teachers undergo a rigorous application and training process, ensuring we get the best of the best